KHALID-KHIAR/JQuery_TO_JS/README.md

 # JQuery_TO_JS
-JQuery most common animation function in Vanilla JS
+Most common used JQuery animation function in Vanilla JavaScript.